 This one-year program trains students for employment as Able-Bodied Seamen, who are responsible for loading vehicles, manning lifeboats, handling lines and knots and assisting mates/captains.
 The starting salary for graduates of this program is nearly $50,000 per year, with many opportunities for graduates to rise in rank and earn more.

 “The programs at Seattle Maritime Academy help to bolster the middle class in Seattle,” Scherer said.
 “They fill a very specific vocational need in our region while offering good employment opportunities that offer high wages for graduates, especially for a one-year program.”

 The academy also offers a Marine Engineering Technology program that partners with Washington State Ferries and other employers to grant internships to its students.
-The ferries have agreed to accept ten Engineering interns from SMA this summer, where students often go on to work full-time after graduation.
+The ferries have agreed to accept ten Engineering interns from the Seattle Maritime Academy this summer, where students often go on to work full-time after graduation.
 Marine Engineering graduates, who generally work on mechanical systems of vessels like steering and propulsion, can earn up to $70,000 in their first jobs.

-By this summer, the academy will have a new, advanced facility that will enable it to expand existing programs and develop new programs to meet industry needs.
+By the summer of 2016, the academy will have a new, advanced facility that will enable it to expand existing programs and develop new programs to meet industry needs.
 Additionally, the academy can train more students with the larger space, and new features will modernize how they learn, it will The Silver LEED Certified-building will include laboratories for diesel engines, refrigeration, and hydraulics, as well as a state-of-the-art simulation laboratory for individual and team training.